sbbrandt/Post-HocLabeling/README.md

 ## Comments on the New York's head model -
 The Original head model can be downloaded at https://www.parralab.org/nyhead/ The .mat available here was stripped to the strictly necessary data in order to run this toolbox.
+Head model is licensed under GPL v3:
+>The New York Head (ICBM-NY)

+ >> Copyright (C) 2015 Yu Huang (Andy), Lucas C. Parra and Stefan Haufe

+  >>This program is free software: you can redistribute it and/or modify
+  >>it under the terms of the GNU General Public License as published by
+  >>the Free Software Foundation, either version 3 of the License, or
+  >>(at your option) any later version.

+  >>This program is distributed in the hope that it will be useful,
+  >>but WITHOUT ANY WARRANTY; without even the implied warranty of
+  >>MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+  >>GNU General Public License for more details.

+  >>You should have received a copy of the GNU General Public License
+  >>along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+>>Contact:
+>>Yu (Andy) Huang
+>>Dept. of Biomedical Engineering, City College of New York
+>>Center for Discovery and Innovation, Rm.
+13-320,
+>>85 St Nicholas Terrace, New York, NY 10027
+>>Email: andypotatohy@gmail.com
+>>yhuang16@citymail.cuny.edu